Flipmode-UA/jQuery_Element_Resize/README.md

 # jQuery_Element_Resize
-changes the element(header) size dpends of window size and resolution
+changes the element(header) size depends of window size and resolution